 So instead of using just five keywords, you should enter a combination of descriptive words per keyword field.

-Alexa will likely use those words to categorize your products and list them when a voice query contains a matching keyword.
+Alexa will likely use those words to categorise your products and list them when a voice query contains a matching keyword.

 Lastly, you should make use of all filters that apply to your product.